My Pictures

 The map that we used was printed from the National Geographic TOPO!
 California 4.x version map software.
 Although a few discrepancies can be seen on the map between the marked trail and reality (as shown through our GPS generated route), the TOPO!
 State software is a truly indispensable tool, and should be standard-issue for any back country planning and hiking.
 It is part of the TOPO! family of products from National Geographic.
 The TOPO!
 California maps can be printed in any of five scales and for any area and size.
 What's more, they can be imported into a PDA/GPS combination device, such as the Garmin iQue, for live location tracking.
 Below are some other features of this great product:

 A worthy alternative to the TOPO!
-State Series software is the DeLorme Topo USA 7.0 product.
-The DeLorme Topo USA 7.0 topographic map software features updated USGS topographic map and elevation data integrated with the most recent DeLorme street, trail, campground, and highway network.
+State Series software is the DeLorme Topo North America 9.0 product.
+The DeLorme Topo North America 9.0 topographic map software features updated USGS topographic map and elevation data integrated with the most recent DeLorme street, trail, campground, and highway network.
 The newly-designed 3-D mapping engine produces lifelike views of your favourite terrain, allowing you to soar above rivers and lakes, ascend mountains, and explore new places - all from your computer.
-The DeLorme Topo USA 7.0 software exchanges waypoints and draw objects with most popular handheld GPS models, as well as Palm OS and Pocket PC PDAs with attached receivers.
+The DeLorme Topo North America 9.0 software exchanges waypoints and draw objects with most popular handheld GPS models, as well as Palm OS and Pocket PC PDAs with attached receivers.

 All of these are available from our map software on-line store.